6: Parliamentary Debating

 The proposition would emphasize global security, moral responsibility, and the dangers of proliferation.
 The opposition could counter with arguments about deterrence, national defense, and the risks of unilateral disarmament. - Citizens should be allowed to carry concealed weapons.

-In each case, the proposition tends to argue for a course of action or endorsement of a value, while the opposition challenges the necessity, desirability, or feasibility of that course of action.
-This division of ground ensures that debates are balanced and that both sides have meaningful arguments to advance.
+In each case, the proposition tends to argue for a course of action or endorsement of a value while the opposition challenges the necessity, desirability, or feasibility of that course of action.
+This division of responsibilities ensures that debates are balanced and that both sides have meaningful arguments to advance.

 The Structure of the Debate